Slamy/Wiki_MiSTer/How-to-get-your-own-addon-boards.md

 ![alt text](https://image.ibb.co/g7tSuF/Do_It_Yourself.png)

-When you've gotten your DE10-Nano FPGA board, then you probably want to get your hands on an add-on board like the SDRAM or IO board.
+When you've gotten your DE10-Nano FPGA board, you will probably want to have the expansions like the SDRAM or IO board.
 There are two ways to do that:

 ### 1. Buy